Interestment’s 100 Greatest TV Shows of All Time, 1-100

 Miss Marple – bloody, grizzly murder follows Miss Marple like a lolloping tuba follows a fat guy.
 Poor dear never got around to solving the greatest mystery of all – love.
 Died a virgin.

-Heartbreak High – some guy with a shark tooth necklace and a skateboard ramp in his house turns his soul inside out to show everyone that, underneath the eyebrow piercing, he just wants to be loved, and also shagged really well.
-The best Australian teen drama of all time.
+Heartbreak High – some rebel with a troubled childhood and a skateboard ramp in his house turns his soul inside out to show everyone that, underneath the eyebrow piercing, he just wants to be popular at school.

 Blind Date – originator of the euphemistic adage “shall I get a hat?” meaning “please can I come to your wedding please?”.
 Gets marked down for featuring too many old people (all of whom, when you think about it, are now dead).